Linda A. Cicero | Stanford News Service

 Important Notes

-- If offered placement but are no longer interested in the course, please email creative1
+- If offered placement but are no longer interested in the course, please email Danielle

-- If not offered placement nor a spot on the waitlist, email creative1 by Wednesday, March 29 at 12 noon to inquire if there's space in the course
+- If not offered placement nor a spot on the waitlist, email Danielle to inquire if there's space in the course by 5:00pm on March 19

 - More information on our first day of class protocol can be found on our Enrollment FAQ page